AGSU, Shoes, Dress, Oxford, Men's and Women's

 53--BOOT,DUST AND MOIST

-The Department of Defense, through the Defense Logistics Agency (DLA Land and Maritime), is seeking quotes for the procurement of dust and moisture boots, specifically NSN 5340016177215.
-The contract will involve an estimated quantity of 157 units, with a potential for an Indefinite Delivery Contract (IDC) lasting one year or until the total orders reach $350,000, with a guaranteed minimum of 23 units.
-These items are crucial for various military applications, ensuring the protection of equipment in diverse environments.
-Interested vendors must submit their quotes electronically, and for any inquiries, they can contact the DLA at DibbsBSM@dla.mil.
-The solicitation is available online, and hard copies will not be provided.
+The Department of Defense, through the Defense Logistics Agency (DLA Land and Maritime), is seeking quotes for the procurement of dust and moisture boots, specifically NSN 5340-01-084-0007.
+The solicitation includes three line items with varying quantities, all to be delivered to DLA Distribution Barstow within 130 days after order.
+These boots are critical components used in military applications, ensuring the protection and functionality of equipment in challenging environments.
+Interested vendors must submit their quotes electronically, and any inquiries should be directed to the buyer via email at DibbsBSM@dla.mil, as hard copies of the solicitation are not available.

 Air Force Hot Weather Safety Boot